DHGraz/beamerposter_unigraz_dh/README.md

 + Existing Beamer styles usually emphasize simplicity and ease of reading anyway
 + If you already use Beamer for your presentations, recycling slides into a Beamer poster is straightforward.

- $\to$ choose Beamer if you already use and like Beamer for slides and are happy with the provided stylesheets.
+ $\to$ better choose Beamer if you already use and like Beamer for slides and are happy with the provided stylesheets.

 ## How to use